Annual Progress Report

 The Solid Waste Management Act of 1991 states that the Tennessee Department of Environment and Conservation (TDEC) “shall make available on its website, by January 1 of each year, the forms and information to be used by the regions to file an Annual Progress Report (APR).”
 It also states that “each region shall submit the annual report to the commissioner by March 31 for the immediately preceding calendar year…which will include data on the following: collection, recycling, transportation, disposal, public costs, and any other information that the board, by rule, deems relevant to solid waste planning and management.”
 Furthermore, regions are also required to submit an APR on the implementation of their approved Municipal Solid Waste (MSW) Regional Plans in conjunction with the annual report.

 Ultimately, each MSW Region is responsible for all waste streams and how they are managed in the region.
 County control and responsibility of specific waste streams and proportions are defined by the region’s Solid Waste Plan and approved by the region’s Solid Waste Board.
 If municipalities operate solid waste systems, they are responsible for waste in their jurisdiction; otherwise, the county is responsible.

-Under the recently released TDEC 2015 - 2025 Solid Waste and Materials Management Plan (the State Plan), TDEC considers all municipal and county governments that operate solid waste systems in their jurisdictions critical partners for implementation.
-In fact, the State Plan is intended to provide local governments with various strategies and tactics that can be evaluated for adoption and implementation in their respective jurisdictions.
+Under the TDEC 2015 - 2025 Solid Waste and Materials Management Plan (the State Plan), TDEC considers all municipal and county governments that operate solid waste systems in their jurisdictions critical partners for implementation.
+In fact, the State’s 2025 Plan is intended to provide local governments with various strategies and tactics that can be evaluated for adoption and implementation in their respective jurisdictions.
 TDEC assumes many of these strategies and tactics will be incorporated into Solid Waste Regional Plans.
-Currently, TDEC assists local governments within the regions with infrastructure development and technical assistance.
+Currently, TDEC assists local governments within the regions with technical assistance.

 Local Solid Waste Management Reporting and Planning Guidance